 10 May 2013

-The Transport Committee have rejected calls for a new hub airport east of London and urge the Government to permit the expansion of Heathrow where a third runway is long overdue.
+The Transport Committee has rejected calls for a new hub airport east of London and urges the Government to permit the expansion of Heathrow where a third runway is long overdue.

 Launching the report of an inquiry that examined the UK Government's Aviation Strategy, Louise Ellman, Chair of the House of Commons' Transport Committee said: